Legally reviewed by:

-Most people that watch a crash take place keep driving or assume that someone else has called the police.
+Most people who watch a crash take place keep driving or assume that someone else has called the police.
 However, this mindset can have devastating impacts on the victims of car accidents.
-If you happen to be at the scene of a crash and witnessed the accident, there are a few steps you should take to ensure the victims of the crash are protected.
+If you happen to be at the scene of a crash and witness the accident, there are a few steps you should take to ensure the victims of the crash are protected.

-If you or someone you know has been involved in a car accident, it is important to seek legal counsel from a skilled car accident attorney.
+If you or someone you know has been involved in an auto accident, it is important to seek legal counsel from a skilled car accident attorney at Setareh Law.
 Outlined below are some simple steps you should take in the event that you witness a car accident.

 If an accident occurs in front of you, you should pull off the road at a safe distance from the scene of the crash.
-It is important to remember that when emergency personnel arrives, they will need to be able to see the accident and have space to pull over directly next to it to treat any injured persons.
+It is important to remember that when emergency personnel arrive, they will need to be able to see the accident and have space to pull over directly next to it to treat any injured persons.
 Therefore, to allow for plenty of room, we recommend stopping past the accident.
+Your testimony can be invaluable in helping to establish who was at fault for the accident and ensuring that the injured party receives the compensation they deserve.

 Call 911 for Help